Connecticut Governor's Residence

+Description

 The Connecticut Governor's Residence has served as the official residence since 1945.
 The house was originally built in 1909 for George C. F. Williams, a Hartford physician and industrialist.
 It was designed in the Georgian Revival style by the Boston-based architectural firm of Andrews, Jaques & Rantoul and built at a cost of $337,000.
 In 1916, Hartford architects Smith & Bassette designed the north and south wing additions.
 The three-story home originally stood on 14 acre that included a grass tennis court, a greenhouse and a number of outbuildings.
 It remained in the Williams family until 1940.
 The property was acquired by the State of Connecticut in 1943.

 Today, the 19-room residence sits on 4 acre and has 15000 sqft of living space with nine fireplaces, nine bathrooms, a pool and a pergola.

 The Governor's Mansion is a contributing building in the Prospect Avenue Historic District, which is listed on the National Register of Historic Places.